KevinMGIS/Pasco_School_Safety/index.md

 ## Conclusion

-This pivot refines our approach by generating buffers for every school and incorporating spatial joins to count nearby emergency services, alongside generating network isochrones for a realistic measure of accessibility.
-The result is a robust, integrated GIS workflow that demonstrates advanced spatial analysis techniques and provides interactive, dashboard-driven insights into school safety proximity in Pasco County.
+This pivot refines the approach by generating buffers for every school and incorporating spatial joins to count nearby emergency services, alongside generating network isochrones for a realistic measure of accessibility.
+The result is a robust, integrated GIS workflow that demonstrates advanced spatial analysis techniques and delivers interactive, dashboard-driven insights into school safety proximity in Pasco County.